 Israeli Politics and Society (3 credits)

 Lecturer: Dr. Udi Sommer.
-Assistant Professor, Department of Political Science, Tel Aviv University
+Professor, Department of Political Science, Tel Aviv University

 Course Description: This seminar will present a rather broad, and yet very brief, introductory survey of some of Israel's major social, economic, cultural and political aspects in their respective historical developments.
 It will attempt to present an evenhanded view of the achievements, difficulties and failures in all these domestic areas.
 More specifically, it will deal with Israel's changing social, ethnic, national, religious and ideological schisms and the various policy impacts of this multicultural composition, as well as with its governmental, political, legal and military institutions and other public organizations, their functioning and their operation.

 Students take 5 elective courses for a total of 10 credits.

 Lecturer: Dr. Daniel Beaudoin, humanitarian and civil-military adviser

 Course Description: Students will become closely acquainted and involved with the work of international and local NGOs and Israeli civil society, aid and human rights organizations.
 The students will experience firsthand the complexities and varied approaches and challenges that these organizations face in the implementation of their respective aid and human rights mandates.
 The learning experience will combine theoretical aspects together with praxis driven understanding and reflective processes.
 The learning process will take place in class, in the field and through reflective meetings in small groups with the lecturer in the course of the semester.
 The learning process will take place in class, in the field and through reflective meetings in small groups with the lecturer in the course of the semester.
 This course involves 2.5 hours of class time every second week and an internship of 120 hours in the field.